What does the National Poisons Information Centre do?

 Who answers enquiries?

-Enquiries are answered by Poisons Information Officers who are science graduates with a post-graduate qualification in Medical Toxicology.
-Our own Poisons Information Officers answer enquiries between 8am and 10pm, and calls outside these hours are automatically diverted to staff in the UK National Poisons Information Service.
+Enquiries are answered by Specialists in Poisons Information who are science graduates with a post-graduate qualification in Medical Toxicology.
+Our own Specialists in Poisons Information answer enquiries between 8am and 10pm, and calls outside these hours are automatically diverted to the UK National Poisons Information Service.
 Complex or clinical questions can be referred to our Medical Director.
-The Poisons Information Officers are responsible for providing accurate and specialised information about acute and chronic toxicological issues, and to assist in the management of poisoned patients.
+The Specialists in Poisons Information are responsible for providing accurate and specialised information about acute and chronic toxicological issues, and to assist in the management of poisoned patients.
 They are not qualified to make clinical decisions regarding admission or discharge of a patient.

 All staff members participate in continuing professional development by attending meetings with staff from the UK National Poisons Information Service, by conducting research and presenting findings at the Annual Congress of the European Association of Poisons Centres and Clinical Toxicologists (EAPCCT), and by discussing unusual cases at staff meetings.